modster/lilBot/README.md

 ### Ngrok

+[Download](https://ngrok.com/download)
 Sign up for an account and follow the instructions.
 Ngrok should be in the same folder as app.js.
-[Download](https://ngrok.com/download)

 **Important:** The ngrok.exe must reside in the same folder as app.js.

 ## TradingView Charts

-This is the only resource that isn't free.
 To use webhooks we need TradingView **Pro** ($10.95/month).
 [Get a $30 credit by visiting this affiliate link](https://www.tradingview.com/gopro/?share_your_love=Greeffer)

 ## Create a new bot: